Skip to content

 • Index opencti_stix_core_relationships: it contains all main STIX relationships stored in the platform.

-Here is the recommended policy (initialized starting 5.9.X):
+Here is the recommended policy (for 1 shard per index) (initialized starting 5.9.X):

 • Maximum primary shard size: 50 GB